aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 19. Review the information on the **Configuration complete** page and select **Exit** to close the **Microsoft Azure Active Directory Connect** window.

 20. Within the Bastion session to **az140-dc-vm11**, open the Microsoft Edge browser shortcut for Azure or navigate to the [Azure portal](https://portal.azure.com).
-If prompted, sign in by using the following Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab.
+If prompted, sign in by using the following Microsoft Entra ID credentials of the user account with the Owner role in the subscription you are using in this lab.

      * Email/Username: <inject key="AzureAdUserEmail"></inject>

      * Password: <inject key="AzureAdUserPassword"></inject>

-21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Azure Active Directory** blade and, on your Azure AD tenant blade, in the **Manage** section of the hub menu, select **Users**.
+21. In the Azure portal, use the **Search resources, services, and docs** text box at the top of the Azure portal page, search for and navigate to the **Microsoft Entra ID** blade and, on your Microsoft Entra ID tenant blade, in the **Manage** section of the hub menu, select **Users**.

-22. On the **All users (Preview)** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **Directory synced** column.
+22. On the **All users** blade, note that the list of user objects includes the listing of AD DS user accounts you created earlier in this lab, with the **Yes** entry appearing in the **Directory synced** column.

     >**Note**: You might have to wait a few minutes and refresh the browser page for the AD DS user accounts to appear.
 Proceed to the next exercise only if you are able to see the listing of AD DS user accounts you created.